Site icon Our Breathing Planet

 Kelimutu Physical Description

-The mesmerizing beauty of Kelimutu isn’t its only respectable statistic.
-It also has some other characteristic worth admiring.
-For one, it also resides at an altitude of roughly 5,377 ft (1,639 m) above sea level.
-In addition, two of the calderas actually have a shared wall, while the third sits a short distance to the west.
-The walls of each one vary in height, with the highest prominence being 157 ft (48 m).
+Incredibly, two of its three calderas actually have a shared wall, while the third sits a short distance to the west.
+Understandably, these aren’t uniform in nature.
+The walls of each individual feature also vary in height, with the highest prominence measuring approximately 157 ft (48 m).

 Source: https://bit.ly/3hyrgDH Photo: simontour.info CCL: https://bit.ly/2UpDypO